gtmtechltd/terragrunt-poc/README.md

 | all tenant accounts | my-security-admin-role |
 | all audit accounts  | my-security-admin-role |

-Note that it this POC implementation allows you to specify multiple roles and have multiple providers for each account (to do multi-provider work within an account).
+Note that this POC implementation allows you to specify multiple roles and have multiple providers for each account (to do multi-provider work within an account).

 The project is split up into "features" which can be found in the `features/` directory each with their own `README.md`